Homogeneous Fibrations over Curves: Introduction

 Combining the above two observations, de Jong and Starr formulated the following principle.

 \begin{prin}[de Jong-Starr \cite{dJS}] A rationally simply connected variety defined over $k(S)$ admits a rational point if the elementary obstruction vanishes. \end{prin}

-The evidence to Principle \ref{principle} is de Jong-Starr's proof for the period-index theorem over function fields of surfaces\cite{dJS2}.
-It is equivalent to prove that Principle \ref{principle} holds for the Grassmannians.
+One piece of evidence for Principle \ref{principle} is de Jong-Starr's proof for the period-index theorem over $k(S)$ \cite{dJS2}.
+It is equivalent to prove that Principle \ref{principle} holds for Grassmannians.
 Later de Jong, He and Starr proved the following theorem.

 \begin{theorem}[de Jong-He-Starr \cite{dJHS}] A projective homogeneous space of Picard number one over $k(S)$ admits a rational point if the elementary obstruction vanishes. \end{theorem}

 The main ingredient of their work is to show that homogeneous spaces of Picard number one are rationally simply connected.
 Combining the work of Colliot-Th{\'e}l{\`e}ne, Gille, and Parimala\cite{CTGP}, Serre's conjecture II over function fields of surfaces follows as a corollary.
 In 2008, Borovoi, Colliot-Th{\'e}l{\`e}ne, and Skorobogatov proved the following theorem.